Force Plates 101: What are they and why are they used?

 As technology continues to advance, the potential applications of force plates are bound to expand, offering even deeper insights into the mechanics of movement.

-If you would like to know more about how to integrate VALD’s human measurement technology into your organisation to help with the engagement of your clients, please reach out here.
+If you would like to know more about how to integrate VALD’s human measurement technology into your organization to help with the engagement of your clients, please reach out here.